Life in COVID-19

 I feel giddy thinking about it alone.

-I hope I brightened your day.
+I hope I have brightened your day.